 "Now that I've heard this [about death taxes] I'm not interested in working self-employed anymore.
 I would prefer to work for someone else.
 That's why I think too many businesses are going bankrupt."

-- Bernardita R., professional services, N.M.
+- Female respondent, professional consultant, N.M.

 "I am terrified.
 Now I have to start planning for it [death taxes].
 Is it worth it to own a business?"